alyasimmonsfitz/rubbish/README.md

 ### Publications

-Optimal Coupon Cooperation policy of E-commerce Platforms and E-tailers and its benefit (submitted to Journal of Management of Sciences in China and currently in 1st Revise-and-Resubmit).
+Optimal Coupon Cooperation policy of E-commerce Platforms and E-tailers and its benefit (Published in *Systems Engineering - Theory \& Practice*).

 The impact of uncertainty shock to consumption under different confidence regimes---Based on stochastic-uncertainty-in-mean TVAR model.